 One of the best ways to make sure your health care wishes are honored is to use a health care proxy.
-A health care proxy can communicate the patient’s wishes about the treatment if he or she is too sick or unable to communicate his or her wishes directly.
+A health care proxy can communicate the patient’s wishes about the treatment if they are too sick or unable to communicate their wishes directly.

 What is a health care proxy?